 , a pin, or a book, I bump into a stand with the manager of a record label that never misses the oportunity

 to come to Vitoria.
 We talked about things human and divine, went over our lives and, of course, brought us up to speed on the music business in all of its variations.
 When we said goodbye, he gave me a promotionalbum

 and said, "Listen to this carefully, you'll like it.
 You'll see."

 Because I usually listen to advice from people I respect, a few days later I made time to listen to an album that surprised me and would accompany me the entire summer.
 I had that fleeting sense of exclusivity you feel because you have a copy that no one else has, almost unthinkable these days between Spotify and downloads, an anonymous secret between the album and myself, songs that have taken control of my brain, that I often hum.
 It's an album that later helps me overcome the post-vacation trauma.

-slow motion warming up its motor with the thoughtful "Dear Dancer", but it is from the second song (the addictive "Crazy in Love") on that you truly, hopelessly fall in love with this album.
+Slow motion, warming up its motor with the thoughtful "Dear Dancer", but it is from the second song (the addictive "Crazy in Love") on that you truly, hopelessly fall in love with this album.
 Medicine for your ears, food for your suffering heart.
-An album bursting with good melodies, a sometimes anti-stablishment attitude, an abundance of class and themes like "Psychic Radio" that sounds like T-Rex with Marc Bolan in the lead - also the guitars from "Lady Jaguar" -, with the impregnated melancholy of the McDonald Brothers in their Show World phase in half time with an explicit title, "It Makes Me Happy".
-The wonderful tones like "Through the Sun Eyes" will make you jump for joy.
+An album bursting with good melodies, a sometimes anti-establishment attitude, an abundance of class and themes like "Psychic Radio" that sounds like T-Rex with Marc Bolan in the lead - also the guitars from "Lady Jaguar" -, with the impregnated melancholy of the McDonald Brothers in their Show World phase in half time with an explicit title, "It Makes Me Happy".
+The wonderful tunes like "Through the Sun Eyes" will make you jump for joy.
 Therapeutic.